Pennington, Greater Manchester: Governance

 Historically, Pennington formed part of the Hundred of West Derby, a judicial division of southwest Lancashire.
 It was one of six townships or vills that made up the ancient ecclesiastical parish of Leigh.
 Pennington was also a chapelry.
 The townships existed before the parish.
 Under the terms of the Poor Law Amendment Act 1834 the townships formed part of the Leigh Poor Law Union which was established on 26 January 1837 comprising an area covering the whole of the parish of Leigh and part of Winwick.
 The workhouses in Pennington, Culcheth, Tyldesley, and Lowton, but they were replaced by Leigh Union workhouse at Atherleigh in the 1850s.
 The Local Government Act, 1858, was adopted by the township in 1863 and Pennington Local Board of Health was established.
+In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Pennington became a civil parish.
 In 1875 it became part of that of Leigh Local Board of Health.
 By a Local Government Order in 1894 the civil parish of Pennington merged with Westleigh, Bedford and part of Atherton on 29 September to form Leigh and became part of Leigh Urban District In 1891 the parish had a population of 8325.